 Social and impact enterprises, businesses aiming at generating impact alongside financial sustainability, entrepreneurs and impact entrepreneurs, aspiring innovators, young talents, associations, international cooperation operators, investors, business angels, representatives of institutions and universities.

-The two days in Salerno will alternate plenary sessions with talks and conversations and social entrepreneurs’ testimonies and group sessions coordinated by workshop leaders and guided by subject experts.
+The two days in Salerno alternated plenary sessions with talks and conversations and social entrepreneurs’ testimonies and group sessions coordinated by workshop leaders and guided by subject experts.

-The workshops will reflect on the identities of social enterprises of the present and on the potential of the future.
-The Gender Lens, (but also Gender Gap and Gender Smart Investing) will represent the beating heart, the ‘red thread’ that will guide the reflections in all the work groups and that will intertwine with the other central focuses
+The workshops reflected on the identities of the social enterprises of the present and their potential for the future.
+The Gender Lens, (but also Gender Gap and Gender Smart Investing)was the beating heart, the ‘red thread’, that guided the reflections, but was intertwined with the other central focuses:

-The workshops will discuss the current situation in the social enterprise and future opportunities.
-Gender lens is the starting point but the discussions can focus on other issues as access to capital, use of technology, or other more general topics such as management, impact assessment, story telling, scalability and replicability, The founder will present the characteristics of the social enterprise.
-This narration will represent the starting point for developing reflections that will be managed and conducted by the workshop leaders.
+The workshops discussed the current situation in the social enterprise and future opportunities.
+Gender lens was the starting point but the discussions also focused on other issues as access to capital, use of technology, or other more general topics such as management, impact assessment, story telling, scalability and replicability.

-The SDGs 5 (Achieve gender equality and empower all women and girls) and SDGs 8 (Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all) and impact will be at the core of all conversations.Other issues that will be covered are:
+The SDGs 5 (Achieve gender equality and empower all women and girls) and SDGs 8 (Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all) and impact was at the core of all conversations.Other issues were: